29 Different Types of Flies in South Carolina

 This is why taking precautions when handling or consuming fruit from trees with African Fig Fly infestations is essential.

-The American Bluet Damselfly (Enallagma spp.) is a tiny, brightly colored insect found throughout South Carolina.
+The American Bluet Damselfly (Enallagma spp.) is a tiny, brightly colored insect in South Carolina.

 This damselfly species is found in various habitats, including ponds, swamps, marshes, and rivers.